chanzuckerberg/open-science/collections/_publications/overview.md

 ---
-title: Preprints and publications
+title: Preprints and publications overview
 category: publications
 layout: default
 ---

-Overview of preprints and publications
+## Preprints and publications overview

 - how can I increase open access to my publications?
 - why preprints?
 - how do open access publications fit into the traditional publication cycle?

 General activities:

 - Posting preprints
 - Choosing journals to maximize impact and access to publications
 - Understanding journal policies for sharing manuscripts elsewhere